 - Brush teeth twice a day.

-- Also see dentist for regular checkups.
+- Also, see the dentist for regular checkups.

 The best way to over come diabetes & its complications is by correcting our lifestyle, eating habits & treating diabetes from its root with proper herbal supplements…